bodrovis/rating-chgk-v2/README.md

 @client = RatingChgkV2.client
 ```

-Optionally, provide your JWT token and connection options:
+Optionally, provide your JWT token and connection options (please note that JWT is not required to access most of the endpoints):

 ```ruby
 @client = RatingChgkV2.client token: 'MY_JWT', params: {open_timeout: 100, timeout: 500}